candlepin/candlepin/MEAD-HOWTO.md

 * `$revision` - The revision of the **top_level** project.
 * `$epoch` - The epoch of the **top_level** project.

+Mead can also access files that are in dist-git such as patches.
+However, it cannot access anything in the lookaside cache (which is where the source tarballs are normally kept).

 You can test building an RPM from a template by using an existing Mead build with the `mead-test-spec-fragment` script.